 1936 Modern Times (HMs: Swing Time, My Man Godfrey)

-1937 Grand Illusion (HMs: Stage Door, The Awful Truth, Lost Horizon, Stella Dallas)
+1937 Stage Door (HMs: La Grande Illusion, The Awful Truth, Lost Horizon, Stella Dallas)

 1938 Bringing Up Baby (HMs: The Lady Vanishes, Robin Hood, Olympia, Holiday)

-1939 Rules of The Game (HMs: Gone With The Wind, Dark Victory, Wizard of Oz, Stagecoach, Mr Smith Goes To Washington, Of Mice and Men, The Roaring Twenties, Le Jour se lève) A year for the ages obviously.
+1939 The Rules of The Game (HMs: Gone With The Wind, Dark Victory, The Wizard of Oz, Mr Smith Goes To Washington, Of Mice and Men, The Roaring Twenties, Le Jour se lève, Destry Rides Again) A year for the ages obviously.

 Pickings are still fairly slender in the early '30s but 1933 is very good.
 1937-1939, however, is the real deal; suddenly bunches of films that are as good as any ever made turn up (and, e.g., consider 1937: one's dealing with such riches that films as good and thoroughly enjoyable as Make Way For Tomorrow, Pepe Le Moko, Topper, The Edge of the World, Shall We Dance don't make the cut).
 Hurray.

-1940 His Girl Friday (HMs: Philadelphia Story, Rebecca, Grapes of Wrath, Thief of Baghdad)
+1940 His Girl Friday (HMs: Philadelphia Story, Rebecca, The Grapes of Wrath, The Thief of Baghdad, Fantasia)

-1941 Citizen Kane (HMs: Lady Eve, Sullivan's Travels, Ball of Fire, Meet John Doe)
+1941 Citizen Kane (HMs: The Lady Eve, Sullivan's Travels, Ball of Fire, Meet John Doe, The Devil and Daniel Webster)

-1942 Casablanca (HMs: Now Voyager, Palm Beach Story, To Be or Not To Be, Magnificent Ambersons)
+1942 Casablanca (HMs: Now Voyager, Palm Beach Story, To Be or Not To Be, The Magnificent Ambersons)

 1943 Shadow of a Doubt (HMs: Le Corbeau, Life and Death of Colonel Blimp, The Ox-Bow Incident)